hitobito/hitobito/doc/architecture/modules/invoices/dynamic_invoice_items.md

 ## Overview

-We wan't to be able to provide invoice items, which generate their cost dynamically based on the recipient of the invoice and additional parameters.
+We want to be able to provide invoice items, which generate their cost dynamically based on the recipient of the invoice and additional parameters.
 Since these are very specific to the given use case, the core provides the foundation on which the wagon can then define their own dynamic invoice items.

 ## Defining a dynamic invoice item